firedrakeproject/firedrake/doc/sphinx/source/linear_algebra.rst

 GPU matrix assembly
 -------------------

-Linear algebra on the GPU with the ``cuda`` backend uses the Cusp_ library, which does not support all solvers and preconditioners provided by PETSc_.
-The interface to the user is the same as for the ``sequential`` and ``openmp`` backends, however an exception is raised if an unsupported solver or preconditioner type is requested.

 In a :func:`~pyop2.par_loop` assembling a :class:`~pyop2.Mat` on the GPU, the local contributions are first computed for all elements of the iteration set and stored in global memory in a structure-of-arrays (SoA) data layout such